TeXworks/texworks/trunk/modules/QtPDF/README.md

    holding a pointer to them (e.g., PDFPageGraphicsItem)
  - Make program translatable; this probably entails creating a (dummy) Qt .pro file so we can use the normal Qt linguist approach
- - Clicking on an item in the ToC that lies after the current viewport position moves the view such that a small band of the page in question is visible at the bottom of the screen---but we should see that page fill the entire screen
+ - ~~Clicking on an item in the ToC that lies after the current viewport position moves the view such that a small band of the page in question is visible at the bottom of the screen---but we should see that page fill the entire screen
-   Note: this only applies of no viewport setting is associated with the toc item
+   Note: this only applies of no viewport setting is associated with the toc item~~ __DONE__
  - ~~Fix MuPDF when using non-English numeric locale~~ __DONE__
  - ~~Icons (add icons for page modes, make marquee zoom icon consistent with other icons)~~ __DONE__